DREAMS of TORAJA

 Mantas Varnas

-I am a multidisciplinary artist delving into alchemical processes whilst creating integral art that bridges the gap between the physical and metaphysical planes.
+I am a holistic artist delving into alchemical processes whilst creating integral art that bridges the gap between the physical and metaphysical planes.
 My practice unfolds as psychomagical processions and sonic journeys, blending sound, ritual, and visual expression to open new perceptual spaces.

 Rooted in ancient futurism, music as wholeness, and practice of mysticism, I travel the world, engaging with diverse cultures, finding symbolism, tradition, and the underlying resonant threads that harmonize human expression across space memory.
 Psychedelic exploration, alchemy, and immersive experiences through traditional methods & audiovisual technology are central to my practice, guiding participants to perceive, feel, and co-create in spaces that transmit memories of the ever-present dance of the personal & collective.